-Apple chai hand pies that are so delicious!
-Gooey apple filling with chai spices in a sweet little buttery and flaky hand pie and baked to perfection.
+These apple chai hand pies are so much fun to eat!
+Gooey apple filling with chai spices nestled inside of sweet, buttery and flaky pie crusts.
+It’s baked to perfection and will have the entire house smelling delicious.

 Not only are these absolutely amazing and addicting but the aroma that fills your house is so festive, it gets you right in the holiday spirit.